ortlof/OSSM-M5-Remote/README.md

 ## Assembly

-Due to a lack of standardisation in LIPO battery polarity it is important to verify which one you have.
-If the battery is reversed it will result in the CORE M5 Stack failing.
+Due to a lack of standardisation in LIPO battery polarity it is important to verify how yours is configured.
+If the battery is reversed it will result in the CORE M5 Stack being damaged.

 1. Remove Core M5 MIC/MPU Module from M5 core Bottom, Unscrew the Grey bottom and remove internal battery.
 2. Glue battery with 3m Tape to Bottom Part.